 Once the import is complete, you'll see your import results.
 The results will let you know if the import succeeded or list any errors if it did not.

-Checklist Import for Multiple Checklists: (performed by L2L)
+Multiple Checklist Import (performed by L2L Support)

 Mass Upload